-In addition to performing the tasks of clear(), also ensure that all allocated memory has been truly freed.

-void init(int64\t npix, int nchan, cspan<TypeDesc> channeltypes, cspan<std::string> channelnames)

-Initialize the DeepData with the specified number of pixels, channels, channel types, and channel names, and allocate memory for all the data.

-void init(const ImageSpec &spec)

-Initialize the DeepData based on the ImageSpec's total number of pixels, number and types of channels.
-At this stage, all pixels are assumed to have 0 samples, and no sample data is allocated.

-bool initialized() const

-Is the DeepData initialized?

-bool allocated() const Has the DeepData fully allocated?
+void clear() Reset the DeepData to be equivalent to its empty initial state. void free() In addition to performing the tasks of clear(), also ensure that all allocated memory has been truly freed. void init(int64 t npix, int nchan, cspan<TypeDesc> channeltypes, cspan<std::string> channelnames) Initialize the DeepData with the specified number of pixels, channels, channel types, and channel names, and allocate memory for all the data. void init(const ImageSpec &spec) Initialize the DeepData based on the ImageSpec's total number of pixels, number and types of channels.
+At this stage, all pixels are assumed to have 0 samples, and no sample data is allocated. bool initialized() const Is the DeepData initialized? bool allocated() const Has the DeepData fully allocated?
 If no, it is still very inexpensive to call set\capacity(). int64 t pixels() const Retrieve the total number of pixels. int channels() const Retrieve the number of channels. string view channelname (int c) const Return the name of channel c.
-TypeDesc channeltype(int c) const Retrieve the data type of channel c. size\t channelsize(int c) const Return the size (in bytes) of one sample datum of channel c. size\t samplesize() const Return the size (in bytes) for all channels of one sample. bool same\channeltypes(const DeepData &other) const Does this DeepData have the same channel types as other? int samples(int64\t pixel) const Retrieve the number of samples for the given pixel index. void set\samples(int64\t pixel, int samps) Set the number of samples for the given pixel.
+TypeDesc channeltype(int c) const Retrieve the data type of channel c. size\t channelsize(int c) const Return the size (in bytes) of one sample datum of channel c. size t samplesize() const Return the size (in bytes) for all channels of one sample. bool same\channeltypes(const DeepData &other) const Does this DeepData have the same channel types as other? int samples(int64 t pixel) const Retrieve the number of samples for the given pixel index. void set\samples(int64\t pixel, int samps) Set the number of samples for the given pixel.
 This must be called after init(). void set\all\samples(cspan<unsigned int> samples) Set the number of samples for all pixels.
-The samples.size() is required to match pixels(). void set\capacity(int64\t pixel, int samps) Set the capacity of samples for the given pixel.
-This must be called after init(). int capacity(int64\t pixel) const Retrieve the capacity (number of allocated samples) for the given pixel index. void insert\samples(int64\t pixel, int samplepos, int n = 1) Insert n samples of the specified pixel, betinning at the sample position index.
-After insertion, the new samples will have uninitialized values. void erase\samples(int64 t pixel, int samplepos, int n = 1) Erase n samples of the specified pixel, betinning at the sample position index. float deep\value(int64 t pixel, int channel, int sample) const Retrieve the value of the given pixel, channel, and sample index, cast to a float. uint32\t deep\value\uint(int64\t pixel, int channel, int sample) const Retrieve the value of the given pixel, channel, and sample index, cast to a uint32. void set\deep\value(int64\t pixel, int channel, int sample, float value) Set the value of the given pixel, channel, and sample index, for floating-point channels.
+The samples.size() is required to match pixels().

+Set the capacity of samples for the given pixel.
+This must be called after init().

+Retrieve the capacity (number of allocated samples) for the given pixel index.

+void set\capacity(int64\t pixel, int samps)

+int capacity(int64\t pixel) const

+void insert\samples(int64\t pixel, int samplepos, int n = 1)

+Insert n samples of the specified pixel, betinning at the sample position index.
+After insertion, the new samples will have uninitialized values.

+void erase\samples(int64\t pixel, int samplepos, int n = 1)

+Erase n samples of the specified pixel, betinning at the sample position index.

+float deep\value(int64\t pixel, int channel, int sample) const uint32\t deep\value\uint(int64\t pixel, int channel, int sample) const void set\deep\value(int64\t pixel, int channel, int sample, float value)

+Retrieve the value of the given pixel, channel, and sample index, cast to a float.